Coco Coir FAQ Canada — The Basics

 - Flush thoroughly with fresh water until run-off EC drops below 1.0 mS/cm

-- Re-test pH and EC — target EC <1.0 mS/cm and pH 5.5–6.5 before replanting
+- Re-test pH and EC — target EC below 1.0 mS/cm and pH 5.5–6.5 before replanting

 - Optional: re-buffer with diluted calcium solution to restore cation exchange capacity